-- Starting on title page top right-hand corner;
+- Starting on the title page top right-hand corner;

-- Starting on title page bottom right-hand corner;
+- Starting on the title page bottom right-hand corner;

 - Starting on the second page with number 1, top right-hand side;

-- Starting on the second page with number 1, bottom right-hand side.
+- Starting on the second page with the number 1, bottom right-hand side.

 We have chosen the bottom right-hand side.
 The page number now comes up in a footer.
 As soon as you click off the footer, the text will disappear leaving just the number.